Frequently asked questions on the legal issues relating to bank holidays

-Holidays and sickness absence involve complex issues which have been the subject of high level litigation in the UK and the EU.
-The short answer to the question is that yes, a worker is entitled to holiday pay during sickness absence (even if they are not entitled to statutory sick pay).
+Holidays and sickness absence involve complex issues which have been the subject of high profile court cases.
+The starting point is that workers are entitled to holiday pay during sickness absence, even if they are not entitled to statutory sick pay.

 There are three core matters for employers to consider:

-- Are workers entitled to take paid statutory holiday while they are off sick?
+- Workers are normally entitled to paid statutory holiday while they are off sick

-- Are employees who have been off sick for the part or whole of a holiday year entitled to pay in lieu of accrued statutory holiday if their employment ends?
+- Employees who have been off sick for the part or whole of a holiday year are normally entitled to pay in lieu of accrued statutory holiday if their employment ends

-- Can untaken holiday be carried forward into the next leave year?
+- Holiday untaken due to sickness can normally be carried forward into the next leave year.

 Entitlement to leave

-- Workers on sick leave accrue the four weeks’ annual holiday they are entitled to under the Working Time Directive.
-(This does not apply to all of the 28 days’ paid holiday applicable under the UK legislation.)
+Workers on sick leave accrue the four weeks’ annual holiday they are entitled to under the Working Time Directive.
+(This does not apply to the remaining 8 days of the 28 days’ paid holiday applicable in the UK.)
+This means:

-- It is not lawful to provide that the right to annual holiday is lost at the end of a holiday year where the worker has been on sick leave.
+- The right to annual holiday is not lost at the end of a holiday year in which the worker has been on sick leave.

-- Employers should not force workers to take holiday while on sick leave or to say use the holiday or it will be lost.
+- Employers should not force workers to take holiday while on sick leave or require them to use the holiday or lose it.

 - An employee who gets sick during pre-arranged annual leave can stop their annual leave, take sick leave, then resume the remainder of their annual leave at a later date.

-- Workers on long term sick leave could potentially accumulate significant periods of untaken leave which should be taken, or paid for, once the worker returns to work or leaves.
+- Workers on long term sick leave could potentially accumulate significant periods of untaken leave which should be taken once the worker returns to work or paid for if they leave.

 Timing of leave

-- Employers should agree when holiday accrued during sick leave will be taken and make provision for holiday accrued during long-term sick leave to cover any future claims.
+- Employers should agree when holiday accrued during sick leave will be taken.

-- Accrued statutory holiday not taken due to sickness can be taken at a later date - even if it is during the next holiday year.
+- Accrued statutory holiday not taken due to sickness can be taken later - even if it is during the next holiday year.

-- An employee on sick leave does not have to show he/she was unable to take holiday by reason of his or her illness for it to be carried forward.
+- An employee on sick leave does not have to show they were unable to take holiday because of illness for it to be carried forward.

-- If a worker has been unable to take holiday within a holiday year due to sickness absence, they may carry over that entitlement only for a set period of time (one EU case suggested 15 months).
-The European Court of Justice (ECJ) stated that any carry over period must be substantially longer than the leave year; the government will hopefully clarify the length of carry over periods in new legislation at some point.
+- If a worker has been unable to take holiday within a holiday year due to sickness absence, they may carry over that entitlement only for a set period of 18 months.

 Termination of employment

-- Where the employment relationship is terminated, workers are entitled to take the holiday or to any pay in lieu of the holiday which was not taken due to illness.
+- Where the employment relationship ends, workers are entitled to take the holiday, or to any pay in lieu of the holiday, which was not taken due to illness.
 This is the case even where the worker was on sick leave for all or part of the holiday year in question.